oxc-project/javascript-parser-in-rust/docs/lexer.md

 There will only be one heap allocation per distinct identifier or string, and string comparisons become O(1).

-There are lots of string interning libraries on [crates.io](https://crates.io/search?q=string%20interning) with different props and cons.
+There are lots of string interning libraries on [crates.io](https://crates.io/search?q=string%20interning) with different pros and cons.

 A sufficient starting point is to use [`string-cache`](https://crates.io/crates/string_cache), it has an `Atom` type and a compile time `atom!("string")` interface.